What is a Car Accident Report?

 Any documentation of your crash will be helpful to your insurance company.
 This includes:

-In addition to the police investigation, insurance companies will launch their own investigation into the crash and any associated claims.
+In addition to the police investigation, those involved often file a car insurance claim prompting insurance companies to launch their own investigation into the crash and any associated claims.
 Much like the police inquiry, the insurance investigation is conducted to find out who is at fault.
 Sometimes the insurance companies will come to a different conclusion than the police.
 Even if the cops believe you are not at fault, an insurance company may see otherwise and deny your claim.

-Who is Responsible for Filing a Crash Report?
+Who is Responsible for Filing an Accident Report?

 Yes, a car crash can affect your credit score.
-If your car crash resulted in any medical bills, and your insurance company decides they will not cover these, they may go to collections.
+If the accident resulted in any medical bills, and your insurance company decides they will not cover these, they may go to collections.
 As a result, your credit score will likely take a hit.

 Where Can I Get More Information About a Vehicle?